build-on-aws/content/tutorials/tidy-your-bedroom-identify-unused-resources/index.md

 **Note:** I can't just delete **everything**, as that would be reckless; some of the resources are important and should not be touched!

-#### Step 3: Find Specific Resource Types in Your Account
+### Step 3: Find Specific Resource Types in Your Account

 However, I know that I should have no **DynamoDB tables**, **S3 buckets**, or **Lambda functions** right now.
 These were all created by Amplify and SageMaker (on my behalf).

 With that understanding, I decide to start with DynamoDB resources.
 You may not be able to follow these steps exactly if you do not have any DynamoDB tables in your account, but you can use any other resource type *that you are sure is unneeded* and follow the same steps.

-1. Open the list `All types` and select `DynamoDB:table`
+1. Open the list `All types` and select `DynamoDB:table`.
-1. A filtered view will show only DynamoDB tables in all regions.
+2. A filtered view will show only DynamoDB tables in all regions.
-1. If you have too many to manage in different regions, you can filter by region too
+3. If you have too many to manage in different regions, you can filter by region too.

 ![Filtered view showing only DynamoDB tables](images/dynamodb-filter.png "Filtered view showing DynamoDB tables")